Prussian Formation: Geology

-In situ Baltic amber is found within the Prussian Formation, with the main amber bearing horizon being referred to as "Blue Earth", so named due to its glauconite content.
-The formation is exposed in the northern part of the Sambia Peninsula in Kaliningrad.
+In situ Baltic amber is found within the Prussian Formation and it is exposed in the northern part of the Sambia Peninsula in Kaliningrad and it overlies the Alka Formation and underlies the Palvé Formation.

+The Prussian Formation is up to 16 m thick in its type section and has multiple sub-units.
+The lowermost unit is the Blue Earth Member which is up to 15 m thick and is the main amber bearing horizon, so named due to its glauconite content.
+The White Wall Member overlies this, and it is made from more consolidated calcareous layers with a reduced glauconite content reaching up to 5 m in thickness.
+The uppermost unit is the Upper Quicksand Member with fine to medium-grained sands up to 4 m thick with only minor concentrations of amber.

+Age

-Different authors have given estimates of 40-47 million years ago and 35-43 million years ago as the age of the Prussian Formation.
+Different authors have given estimates of 47–40 Ma and 43–35 Ma as the age of the Prussian Formation.
+Iakovleva et al. (2022) used dinoflagellate cysts from Primorsky quarry to date the Prussian Formation to the Priabonian.

+Paleogeography

+The Baltic amber likely originated from the proto-Scandinavian highlands and was fluvially deposited in a coastal lagoon environment which is today the Prussian Formation as evidenced by the presence of glauconite.

 Paleobiology

 Numerous extinct genera and species of plants and animals have been discovered and scientifically described from inclusions in the Prussian Formation.
 Inclusions of insects make up over 98% of the animals preserved in the amber, while all other arthropods, annelids, molluscs, nematodes, protozoans contribute less than 0.5% of the animals.
 Vertebrates are another 0.5% of the animals included and mostly are represented by mammal fur, feathers, and reptiles.
+Dinoflagellates are also known.